wyona/yanel-contributions/ajax-components/README.txt

           - the operating system specific gwt dev lib name within local.build.properties
     5) Start building components (e.g. change directory to upload and run ant.
 A build directory should be created.)
-    6) Test components (e.g. open a browser and open one of the test files such as for instance ..../ajax-components/upload/build/org.wyona.yanel.gwt.Upload/Upload.html)
+    6) Test components (e.g. open a browser and open one of the test files, for example" ..../ajax-components/upload/build/org.wyona.yanel.gwt.Upload/Upload.html)